will62794/will62794.github.io/_posts/2024-12-02-interaction-graphs.markdown

 ## Generalized Interaction Semantics

-Note that the above notions of interaction between protocol actions are based on static (i.e. syntactic) checks, and so are, in fact, conservative.
+Note that the above notions of interaction between protocol actions are based on static (i.e. syntactic) checks and so they are, in fact, conservative.
 That is, they may syntactically determine that two actions interact, even when they, in a semantic sense, do not.
 For this, we need a more general notion of "interaction".

 As a concrete example, consider that even if an action $$A$$ writes to a variable that another action $$B$$ reads, this does not necessarily mean that the two actions interact.
 If both share variable $$x$$, and $$A$$ and $$B$$ are defined as follows: